Vanity's Price

-Vanity's Price is a lost 1924 American silent drama film directed by Roy William Neill and starring Anna Q. Nilsson.
+Vanity's Price is a 1924 American silent drama film directed by Roy William Neill and starring Anna Q. Nilsson.
 It was produced by the Gothic Productions company and released by FBO.

 The film is notable as the feature that brought assistant director Josef von Sternberg to the attention of critics for his handling of two sequences in the film.